bdeckard92/dupUT/01-Class-Content/03-JavaScript/01-Activities/02-Iteration-Arrays/README.md

 ## Instructions

-* Refactor the code to use a `for` loop to log the name of each animal in the rather than the `zooAnimals` array.
+* Refactor the code to use a `for` loop to log the name of each animal in the `zooAnimals` array rather than logging each item individually.

 ## Bonus